The Government Wants To Control Your 3D Printer So You Don't Print Gun Parts

 What are New York's proposals regarding 3D printed guns?

 New York Governor Kathy Hochul has proposed making it a crime to sell or possess digital 3D firearm instructions without a license.
-Additionally, all 3D printers sold in the state may be required to have software that prevents the creation of firearm components.
+Additionally, there's a proposal for a law requiring 3D printers sold in the state to have software that blocks the creation of firearm components.

-3D printers operate based on geometric measurements, not object recognition.
-Blocking 'gun' shapes would necessitate disabling the printing of basic forms like tubes and rectangles, crippling the printer's general utility and making the measure technically impractical.
+Colion Noir argues that 3D printers operate on geometric measurements, not object recognition.
+He contends that blocking 'gun' shapes would necessitate crippling the printer's ability to print basic geometric forms, making the mandate technically infeasible and impractical.

 Related News